 AAPP has invested in supporting the most popular web browsers and leveraging software that our members use daily.
 Beyond PDF downloads, the rest of the system is built on HTML5, a technology that most up-to-date browsers will support.
 To access AAPP course materials online, you will need:

-A PDF reader: Chrome built-in, Firefox built-in, Acrobat or FoxIt
+A PDF reader: Chrome built-in, Firefox built-in, Acrobat

 An adequate device and Internet connection: